open-xml-templating/docxtemplater/docs/source/configuration.rst

 The rule is quite simple :

-If the opening loop ({#users}) and the closing loop ({/users}) are both on separate paragraphs, treat the loop as a paragraph loop (eg create one new paragraph for each loop) where you remove the first and last paragraphs (the ones containing the loop tags).
+If the opening loop ({#users}) and the closing loop ({/users}) are both on separate paragraphs (and there is no other content on those paragraphs), treat the loop as a paragraph loop (eg create one new paragraph for each loop) where you remove the first and last paragraphs (the ones containing the loop open and loop close tags).

 nullGetter
 ----------

 You can customize the value that is shown whenever the parser (documented above) returns 'null' or undefined.
 By default the nullGetter is the following function

 .. code-block:: javascript